aantron/bisect_ppx/doc/advanced.md

 their top-level module.

-If you have generated code that you cannot easily place an attribute into, nor is it easy to avoid preprocessing it, you can pass the `--exclude-file` option to the Bisect_ppx preprocessor:
+If you have generated code that you cannot easily place an attribute into, nor is it easy to avoid preprocessing it, you can pass the `--exclusions` option to the Bisect_ppx preprocessor:

 ```
-(preprocess (pps bisect_ppx --exclude-file bisect.exclude))
+(preprocess (pps bisect_ppx --exclusions bisect.exclude))
 (preprocessor_deps (file bisect.exclude))
 ```